Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe

 Introduction

-Eating food with high carbs content and high GI value can be harmful to diabetic people as it can lead to a spike in blood sugar.
-We’ll discover can you consume cream of wheat in the case of diabetes.
+Eating foods with high carb content and a high glycemic index value can be harmful to diabetic people as it can lead to a spike in blood sugar levels.
+We’ll discuss if you should consume Cream of Wheat if you have diabetes or prediabetic conditions.

-Cream of Wheat is a type of farina, a cereal made from milled wheat.
+Cream of Wheat is an American brand of farina - a breakfast cereal made from milled wheat.

-Cream of wheat has the potential to raise blood sugar levels due to its carbs content and GI value.
+Cream of Wheat has the potential to raise blood sugar levels due to its high carbohydrate content and glycemic index value.

-To find glycemic index values of over 350 pages, visit our Glycemic index chart page.
+To find glycemic index values of over 350 foods, visit our Glycemic index chart.

 Summary

-Try to avoid cream of wheat if you manage your diabetes and blood glucose levels.
+Try to avoid cream of wheat if you are managing diabetes and blood glucose levels.
+Cream of Wheat has a moderate to high glycemic index and a relatively high carb content.

 References